 Ohio State quarterback derby to remain unsettled until fall

-COLUMBUS, Ohio (AP) With spring practice in the books, Ohio State's quarterback derby will carry over into fall workouts.
+COLUMBUS, Ohio — With spring practice in the books, Ohio State’s quarterback derby will carry over into fall workouts.

 That’s not a surprise, considering the candidates to succeed star Justin Fields are two second-year players and a true freshman.
 Neither has thrown a pass in a college game.